MicrosoftDocs/azure-devops-yaml-schema/task-reference/sql-dacpac-deployment-on-machine-group-v0.md

 **`TargetMethod`** - **Specify SQL Using**<br>
 `string`.
 Required when `TaskType = dacpac`.
 Allowed values: `server`, `connectionString` (Connection String), `publishProfile` (Publish Profile).
 Default value: `server`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the option to connect to the target SQL Server Database.
-The options are either to provide the SQL Server Database details, or the SQL Server connection string, or the Publish profile XML file.
+Specifies the option to connect to the target SQL Server database.
+You can provide the SQL Server database details, the SQL Server connection string, or the publish profile XML file.
 <!-- :::editable-content-end::: -->
 <br>